fredgibbs/fredgibbs.github.io/courses/diet-health-expertise/schedule.md

 ### Mon 10/19
 - Gary Taubes and Cristin Kearns Couzens, [Big Sugar's Sweet Little Lies](https://www.motherjones.com/environment/2012/10/sugar-industry-lies-campaign/), _Mother Jones_ (Nov/Dec 2012).

+{% include alert.html class='danger' title='Reading reflection' text="
+Everyone writes on the same question today: Which perspective do you find more compelling why?
+What expertise is required to understand how to "end" obesity?
+"%}

 ### Wed 10/21
 - David H. Freedman, [How Junk Food Can End Obesity](http://www.theatlantic.com/magazine/archive/2013/07/how-junk-food-can-end-obesity/309396/?single_page=true), _The Atlantic_ (August 2013).
 - Tom Philpott, [Why The Atlantic’s Defense of Junk Food Fails](http://www.motherjones.com/tom-philpott/2013/06/fat-chance-why-atlantics-defense-junk-food-fails), _Mother Jones_ (August 2013).

+{% include alert.html class='danger' title='Reading reflection' text="
+Everyone writes on the same question today: Which perspective do you find more compelling why?
+What expertise is required to understand how to "end" obesity?
+"%}

 ### Fri 10/23